jvalenzuela/atform/README-dev.txt

 - Add an entry describing the new version in doc/source/changelog.sty.

-- Commit changes from steps 1 and 2.
+- Commit changes.

 - Push the new release branch to GitHub.

 - Create a virtual environment for each Python minor version and dependency listed in pyproject.toml.

-Preferably repeat with other operating systems.
+- Execute unit tests in each virtual environment; preferably repeat with other operating systems.

 - Evaluate the output files in pdf/ and example_output/ from one run of unit tests.